nuagenetworks/nuage-metroae/UPGRADE.md

 ### vsp_upgrade.yml

 All the above playbooks are captured inside a single playbook `vsp_upgrade.yml`.
-This palybook follows the instructions and the order as specified in VCS install guide.
+This playbook follows the instructions and the order of upgrading nuage components as specified in VCS install guide.

 # build and reset-build playbooks